 Link Layer Discovery Protocol (LLDP) is a vendor independent link layer or neighbor discovery protocol used by network devices for advertising their identity, capabilities to neighbors on a LAN segment.
 Enable LLDP globally to standardize network topology across all devices if you have a multi-vendor network.

 This page allows the user to examine and configure LLDP port settings.

 LLDP Configuration

 LLDP Parameters

-LLDP Port Configuration
+Tx Int erval 30 seconds LLDP Port Configuration